Angelina College

 Angelina College is a public community college with its main campus in Lufkin, Texas.
-It has nine off-campus centers in Crockett, Hemphill, Jasper, Livingston (Polk County Center), Nacogdoches, Pineland (Sabine Center), San Augustine, Trinity, and Woodville.
-The college enrolls upwards of 5,000 students in its undergraduate degree programs.
+The college enrolls more than 4,000 students in its undergraduate degree programs.
 In addition to its academic/vocational programs, the college has a community services division that oversees the college's Adult Education Consortium, Continuing Education Units, and Career Development initiatives.

 History

-Angelina College was founded on September 24, 1966, with construction of the original seven-building campus having begun in November 1967.
+Angelina College was founded on September 24, 1966, with construction of the original seven-building campus starting in November 1967.
 It first opened its doors to students in the fall of 1968.

-Dr. Jack Hudgins was elected the first president of Angelina College December 12, 1966, by the trustees.
-Hudgins stepped down in 1991 and was succeeded by Dr. Larry Phillips.
+Jack Hudgins was elected the first president of Angelina College on December 12, 1966, by the trustees.
+Hudgins stepped down in 1991 and was succeeded by Larry Phillips.
 Hudgins remained on campus as a part-time music instructor.
-To honor his tenure as the president, the fine arts building was renamed Hudgins Hall in 2001.
+To honor his tenure as the president, the Fine Arts Building was renamed Hudgins Hall in 2001.

-In 2015, Dr. Michael Simon succeeded Dr. Phillips as president making him the third president of the college.
+In 2015, Michael Simon succeeded Phillips as president, making him the third president of the college.